Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

      - Add protocol validation at runtime when strategies are registered
      - Provide utility functions to simplify common strategy operations
      - Create a strategy template generator to bootstrap new strategy implementations

+10. **Protocol-Based Exchange Implementation**
+    - **Problem**: Exchange implementations lacked a consistent interface, making it difficult to ensure all exchanges provided the required functionality
+    - **Solution**: Implemented Protocol classes to define the required interface for exchanges and exchange factories
+    - **Implementation**:
+      - Created `Exchange` protocol to define the required methods for all exchange implementations
+      - Created `ExchangeFactory` protocol to define the interface for creating exchange instances
+      - Added runtime type checking to ensure exchanges satisfy the protocol
+      - Created comprehensive tests to verify that existing exchanges satisfy the protocol
+      - Added documentation to explain the purpose and usage of the protocols
+      - Created a factory function for creating exchange instances from configuration
+    - **Benefits**:
+      - Provides a clear contract for exchange implementations
+      - Enables static type checking for exchange implementations
+      - Makes it easier to create new exchange adapters by providing a clear interface to implement
+      - Improves code maintainability by ensuring consistent exchange interfaces
+      - Facilitates better testing by allowing mock exchanges that satisfy the protocol
+    - **Future Improvements**:
+      - Consider adding more specific protocols for different types of exchanges
+      - Add protocol validation at runtime when exchanges are registered
+      - Provide utility functions to simplify common exchange operations
+      - Create an exchange template generator to bootstrap new exchange implementations

 ## Best Practices